rangle/ngCourse2/handout/di/angular2/the_injector_tree.md

      <p>
      ChildOwnInjector should have its own value: <child-own-injector></child-own-injector>
      <p>
-     Sibling of ChildOwnInjector should not have its own value <child-own-injector></child-own-injector>
+     ChildOwnInjector's other instance should also have its own value <child-own-injector></child-own-injector>
      </p>
        `,
   directives: [ChildInheritor, ChildOwnInjector]